Nvcq/Nvcq/README.md

-### Hello world 👋 Welcome on my GitHub
+### 👋 Welcome on my GitHub

-🧑🏻 My name is Nicolas Mopin and I am 19 years old.
+🧑🏻 My name is Nico Mopin and I am 20 years old.

-🎓 Currently in 2nd year of a bachelor in Web development at IIM PARIS.
+🎓 Currently in 3rd year of a bachelor in Web development at IIM PARIS.

 ✨ Fullstack Web Developer